Potato varieties are designed to meet growing and culinary demands.

 SIZES

-Washington russets come in ten sizes, ranging from 35 count to 120 count per 50-pound box.
-The sizes within a single box may vary slightly as long as the total weight is 50 pounds.
-For example, in a carton of 100 count potatoes (8 ounces each) there may be a few 6-ounce and a few 10-ounce potatoes.
+Washington russets come in ten sizes, ranging from 35 counts to 120 counts per 50-pound box.
+The sizes within a box may vary slightly if the total weight is 50 pounds.
+For example, in a carton of 100-count potatoes (8 ounces each), there may be a few 6-ounce and 10-ounce potatoes.

 PURCHASING POTATOES